Bert McLachlan

-Albert James MacLachlan (18 February 1892 – 1956) was a Scottish professional football defender who played for Aston Villa, Aberdeen and Heart of Midlothian.
+Albert James McLachlan (18 February 1892 – 1956) was a Scottish professional football defender who played for Aston Villa, Aberdeen and Heart of Midlothian.

-MacLachlan joined Aston Villa from St Cuthbert Wanderers in 1913, but played only three games for the English club.
-He moved to Aberdeen in 1914, where he was appointed captain in 1919 having served as a gunner during World War I. He left Aberdeen for Heart of Midlothian in 1927, and died in 1956.
+McLachlan joined Aston Villa from St Cuthbert Wanderers in 1913, but played only three games for the English club.
+He moved to Aberdeen in 1914, where he was appointed captain in 1919 having served as a gunner during World War I. He left Aberdeen for Heart of Midlothian in 1927, and joined Elgin City.
+He died in 1956.

 His brothers Fred and John were also footballers.